honey can cure constipation

 I mentioned in my About me page how my passion for honey started.
-Before I solved my son’s problem, I often wondered what cures constipation, tried different methods suited for a three years old, but nothing happened.
+Before I solved my son’s problem, I often wondered what cures constipation, tried different methods suited for a three-year-old, but nothing happened.
 And then I discovered honeydew, (it was from fir tree that one) and without even knowing, it helped my son’s problem.

-Honeydew honey is different than blossom honeys.
+Yes, but not all honey.
+Honeydew honey is different from blossom honeys.
 It is honey made in the woods, meaning that the working bees gathered dew from the trees, and not pollen from flowers.
-Read more about the way this honey is made here, in the page: Types of honey.
+Read more about the way this honey is made here, on the page: Types of honey.

 Honey contains oligosaccharides.
 These are complex sugars that are believed to contribute to the anti-diabetic effect of honey (you may also be interested in Can diabetics eat honey?) as well as produce beneficial effects on lipid (fat) levels.